By Mark Reifkind, Master SFG

-That is not to say that everyone can’t be stronger, couldn’t get stronger.
+That is not to say that everyone can’t be stronger or couldn’t get stronger.
 They can, and they could.
 But the truth is, they won’t.

 Many will think about it, but few will do it.
 Even fewer will keep doing it.
-As I have been known to say “I don’t make the rules, I just know ‘em.
+As I have been known to say, “I don’t make the rules, I just know ‘em.
 And they apply to me, as well.”
-This is one of the cases.
+This is one of those cases.

-I have seen this over and over in the 41 years I have been a student of strength, and by direct association, of willpower, creative intent and toughness, both mental and physical.
-And even more directly in the last 14 years I have been a full-time personal trainer.
+I have seen this over and over in the 41 years I have been a student of strength, and by direct association, a student of willpower, creative intent, and toughness—both mental and physical.
+And even more directly in the last fourteen years, I have been a full-time personal trainer.

-It ain’t easy or EVERYBODY would be.
+Becoming strong ain’t easy or everybody would be.
 It’s really that simple.
-The bar isn’t going to lift itself.
-The kettlebell isn’t going to swing itself and no one but you can make you get out of bed early on a cold dark morning to make yourself do what you said you wanted to do.
+The bar isn’t going to lift itself, the kettlebell isn’t going to swing itself, and no one but you can make you get out of bed early on a cold dark morning to make yourself do what you said you wanted to do.

-It really doesn’t matter what the goal is, when one is at their limit and the next step is into the unknown, the feeling is always the same.
-When I could only squat 300lbs., 325 was the unknown and very scary.
-Confronting that bar, which could care less about my goals or dreams, was the task.
+It really doesn’t matter what the goal is, when a person is at their limit and the next step is into the unknown, the feeling is always the same.
+When I could only squat 300lbs, 325 was the unknown and scary.
+Confronting that bar, which couldn’t care less about my goals or dreams, was the task.
 Choosing to get under it and risk failure was the only real option to getting stronger.
 But I had to make the motion and take the risk.

-Because Strength is a choice, it is an attitude.
-It is a belief in one’s power to move things in the direction one desires.
+Strength is a choice.
+It is an attitude.
+It is a belief in your power to move things in the direction you desire.
 By sheer force of will and imagination.
 And toughness.